 You’re not supposed to eat rare flour because of the bacteria such as E. coli, so I would microwave the flour first for a least 5 minutes before doing this recipe.
 But it does sound like a good recipe.

 You are absolutely correct!
-A few of my recipes were published before this advice came out, so I have been updating them.
-I must’ve missed this one!
+A few of our recipes were published before this advice came out, so we have been updating them.
+We must’ve missed this one!